kiwicom/terraform-google-storage-bucket/README.md

 Add legacyObjectReader

 ### 2.0.2
-Fix public bucket naming bug
+Removed the public suffix naming as it wasn't working, and naming change would be a breaking change (rename=recreate).